B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 - Estelle Cornelie Bueno de Mesquita-Bueno de Mesquita,

 - JM Rebecca Bueno de Mesquita, 19 October 1876.
 Rebecca died in Amsterdam, a year and a half after the start of the war, on 8 December 1941.
-At that time she lived with her relative, Estelle Cornelie and her husband, at the Deurloostraat in Amsterdam (see above).
+At the time she lived with her relative, Estelle Cornelie and her husband, at the Deurloostraat in Amsterdam (see above).

 Bueno de Mesquita-da Costa family